vlcn-io/materialite/notes.md

+If an operator receives a recompute all passing through it, it should blow away its state.

+---

+When do we become non-hoistable?

+a.after
+^- hoistable

+a.after.filter
+^- hoistable but.. if we branch not so much

+It is only the recompute all step which faces hoisting problems.
+The recompute all step only ever goes down a single path. so we should always be hoistable if we can always identify this path?

+is version based filtering enough though?
+Or should we pass a nonce down that indicates what path needs notifying?

+---

 This whole "message passing from view to source" and accumulating data at each operator is very much like your Aphrodite query builder (https://tantaman.com/2022-05-26-query-planning.html).